pnp/List-Formatting/view-samples/contenttype-format/README.md

 ## Additional notes

 Using the `customRowAction` with an `action` of `defaultClick` creates a great way to make your list into a master view with details easily accessible.
 This sample wraps the entire row in a button so that you can click anywhere in the row to open the information panel for the item

+The image's src attribute uses the `@currentWeb` token to ensure that regardless of where the format is rendered, the images will be pulled from the fruit folder in the Documents library for the site.

 <img src="https://telemetry.sharepointpnp.com/sp-dev-list-formatting/view-samples/contenttype-format" />